OchaUni-Physical-Activity-Measurement/GPAQ-scores/README.md

 To do so, you need to:
 * transpose the questionnaires into .csv files and put them all in the same folder (see "sample")
-* use the code provided (**Scoring GPAQ.ipynb**) on your transposed .csv files to obtain the energy expenditure over a week (see results/).
-You have to precise the path of the folder where all the .csv are, and the path where you want to save the result
+* use the code provided (**Scoring GPAQ.ipynb**) on your transposed .csv files to obtain the energy expenditure over a week (see "results").
+You can run the code as is if you keep the same path.